rism-digital/muscat-guidelines/default/en/help_best_practices.md

 #### 4. Making identifications

-Frequently, important information such as names of composers or titles of pieces is not always named on the source itself.
+Frequently, important information—such as names of composers or titles of pieces—is not always named on the source itself.
 It is sometimes possible to make identifications based on the secondary literature, reference sources, other RISM records, or archival sources.
 If you draw upon such resources, always be clear in the record about what you used to make the identification: name the resource or source in RISM (with siglum, shelfmark, and RISM ID number) in a **General note (500)** and add a **Bibliographic reference (691)** if appropriate.
 Make sure it is clear for later RISM users how you came to your conclusions.
 More detailed, explanatory information not relevant for the public can be included in an **Internal note (599)** if needed.

 #### 5. Creating records based on descriptions from printed catalogs or online library catalogs